Jeff Fenholt: 1987-1997: Conversion to Christianity and evangelism

+1998-2019: Departure from TBN and after

-Fenholt was divorced in 1998 and left TBN, except for a few brief appearances, including one after the events of September 11, 2001, that featured a marked change in his demeanor and appearance, including short hair and a quick exit from the stage following his performance.
+In 1998, Fenholt left TBN, except for a few brief appearances, including one after the events of September 11, 2001.
+This appearance featured a marked change in his demeanor and appearance, including short hair and a quick exit from the stage following his performance.
 His album of Christian music was TBN's promotion in December 2001.
 Fenholt recorded five solo albums for TBN, featuring many of his own compositions.
 These sold in excess of 3.3 million copies.
 Fenholt earned one Platinum and two Gold albums.
 He briefly was seen doing a late-night timeslot for a half-hour program.
 Fenholt stated that after his divorce he had "lost his fire".

 Fenholt returned to TBN on March 3, 2004, as a guest on Behind the Scenes, hosted by Paul Crouch.
 Fenholt mentioned Black Sabbath, citing the book Never Say Die.

 In 2008, Fenholt was hired as executive producer of the Beijing Olympic concert series.

 Personal life

-Fenholt married Maureen (Reeni) McFadden at age 20 and was married for 28 years.
-He has six adult children: Shaye, Tristan, Nissa, William, Amory, and Jeffrey.
+Fenholt met Maureen 'Reeni' McFadden after he spotted her in the crowd of a show he was playing.
+They went on a date a few months later.
+The couple married in 1970 and were married for 28 years.
+They divorced in 1998.
+He had six children: Shaye, Tristan, Nissa, William, Amory, and Jeffrey.

 Fenholt died on September 10, 2019 from an unknown cause in Newport Beach, five days before his 69th birthday.
 A memorial service was held at The Rock in Anaheim, California, on September 28, 2019.
 The service was attended by family and friends, members of the original Broadway cast of Jesus Christ Superstar, as well as former bandmates associated with Ozzy Osbourne, Whitesnake, and Dio.
 Pastors and ministers across the country also attended.

+Abuse

+Fenholt admitted to abusing McFadden throughout their marriage, with McFadden often wearing sunglasses inside to hide her bruises.
+In one instance, he stated that while drunk, he beat her unconscious and poured water over her face to see if she would awake, but she did not.
+He left her on the floor and went to bed.
+When he awoke the next morning, she had been taken to a hospital and was intensive care.
+Her kidneys were bruised, and she had a high fever.
+After learning this information, Fenholt took a flight to Salvador Dalí's castle in Barcelona, Spain where he stayed for a few weeks.
+He returned to New York after learning that McFadden had recovered.
+McFadden filed for separation and an order of protection, both granted by the judge.
+Fenholt returned to the home eight months later and once again attempted to abuse her just days later.
+McFadden would retaliate by praying for him.

+According to his autobiography, Fenholt also had beaten the family dog, leading to its death.